justincardoza/basic-protected-lightbox/readme.txt

 This lightbox has been tested with WordPress's built-in gallery block.
 If you're using a gallery plugin that generates the same markup structure, it should work just fine, but I can't guarantee compatibility with every gallery plugin.
 It can't hurt to try though!
 If you run into issues, please do reach out via the support forum for the plugin.

 == Changelog ==
+= 1.1 =
+Added keyboard controls and logic to hide the left/right buttons if they aren't needed.
 = 1.0 =
 Initial release.

 == Upgrade Notice ==
+= 1.1 =
+New usability improvements.
 = 1.0 =
 Give it a try!
 It only costs free fifty!